machaao/rasa-sample-nlu-bot/README.md

 ```

 ## Install NGROK - For Dynamic DNS (Required) ##
-* Install ngrok on your OS from [https://ngrok.com/download](https://ngrok.com/download), and place it in the project directory.<br>
+* Install ngrok for your OS via https://ngrok.com/download, and place it in the project directory.<br>

 * Run ngrok on port 5005 with the following command, and note the generated https url.<br>